 Preventing the Danger Before it Starts

 The best outcome is to prevent the dangers in the first place.
-It is easier to dissuade a criminal from robbing your mom’s home than it is to get her to move away from an earthquake-prone area.
+It is easier to dissuade a criminal from robbing your mom’s home than it is to get her to move away from the home she’s always loved.
 Each threat has its own prevention profile.

 Preventing Home Invasions